telerik/teststudio-docs/docs-teststudiodev/features/test-execution/quick-execution.md

 ## Execute a Test

-1.&nbsp; Once a test scenario is already recorded click the **Execute** button in the test step pane.
+1.&nbsp; Once a test scenario is already recorded, click the **Execute** button in the test step pane.

 ![Execute button][2]